 - Government and private resources offer one-on-one assistance.

-- Qualified service-disabled Veterans can get employment support services, such as small business counseling, as well as specialized help through Vocational Rehabilitation and Employment (VR&E).
+- Qualified Veterans with service-connected disabilities can get employment support services, such as small business counseling, as well as specialized help through Vocational Rehabilitation and Employment (VR&E).

 Take a different approach to starting your career

-- Evaluate non-traditional programs like apprenticeships, work study, and on-the-job training.
+- If you need more training or job experience, consider non-traditional programs like apprenticeships, work study, and on-the-job training.
+Explore non-traditional programs.